TonyWildish/PhEDEx-latency/Andrea/README.md

 'files_size_tag' : a tag characterizing the blocks by the average size of the files they have in.
                           value is Xfiles for an average size <= X with X=10G,5G,2G,1G,500M,100M blocks with an average size of more than 10GB are tagged 'bigfiles'

+'block_size_tag' : a tag characterizing the blocks by its total size of the files they have in.
+                          value is Xblock_size for an total size <= X with X=500G,300G,100G, blocks with an average size of more than 500GB are tagged 'bigblock'

 'while_open_tag' : which has values while_open:X with X:
         none: block closed before subscription